wrouesnel/docker-dns-provision/README.md

 future change is moving away from being name-specific and using docker container labels only to determine our control plane, as this is much less intrusive.

+## Productionizing feature-list
+* How to handle lookup failures?
+  * Probably treat as a stall condition - do nothing until a look up we get a solid series of responses from the server.
+* How to handle docker failures?
+  * Probably we'll just keep trying till we succeed.
+Either docker repairs itself, or someone notices the node is really broken.